 Keep track.
-Get a small pocket calendar or notebook.
+Get a small pocket calendar or notebook, or use a blank month-at-a-glance calendar page.
 Identify which symptoms appear when, how long they last, and what events might have triggered them.
 Track when you start or stop a particular medication or change dosages.
 Bring this information when you’re visiting doctors, dentists and eye specialists.
 Use it to discern what worsens your MG, or how long it takes to bounce back from certain events.

 Be prepared.
 In case of emergency, carry a Wallet Card that identifies your illness.
 Keep a list of your current medications in your purse or wallet at all times.
 And carry a list of drugs that MG patients should avoid.
 Make sure someone other than yourself knows about your illness and where you keep your medication.